Inter-Group Association of

 14. How many people does New York Inter-Group employ?

-Currently there are four employees, three full-time and one part-time.
+The budget allows for three full-time and one part-time employees.
 In accordance with its by-laws, only A.A. members can be employed at Inter-Group.

 15. What are the duties of New York Inter-Group's employees?

 The Employees are responsible for managing and running the daily operation of the office.
 This includes establishing a budget and paying all expenses, producing the Meeting Book, selling literature, recruitment and management of volunteers, updating the website meeting list and events, coordination with all committees and area forums as needed, holding quarterly delegates meetings, producing the Big Meeting, the Bill W. Dinner and the CTFC Dinner/Dance; plus serving as liaison to all the groups.

 16. What service opportunities are available at New York Inter-Group?